NguyenQuocHuy1502/TruthLens---AIM/README.md

 ## License

-MIT License - see LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

-## Disclaimer

-This extension provides analysis based on heuristics and patterns.
-It's not a guarantee of product legitimacy.
-Always use your best judgment when making purchasing decisions and verify products through official channels when in doubt.

 ## Support

-For issues, feature requests, or questions:
+For issues and questions:
-- Create an issue on GitHub
-- Check the documentation
+- Check the troubleshooting section
-- Review the code comments for implementation details
+- Review the API documentation at http://localhost:8000/docs
+- Open an issue on GitHub